johndoe31415/pdfminify/README.md

 TPG, which has its own license).
 Later versions of the GPL are explicitly excluded.

+# Requirements
+pdfminify uses two external tools: file and convert (from ImageMagick).
+It uses the former to determine the width/height of image files and the latter to convert images from PNM (the internal format that pdfminify is capable of writing natively) to JPEG.

 # PDF reading/writing
 pdfminify uses its own PDF parser because for this particular purpose, neither PyPDF2 nor pdfrw (which I both tried to use) seem suitable.
 This PDF